 Since this article was originally published, Microsoft has also announced the ‘deprecation’ (forced retirement of and end of support for) the Outlook Add-in.
 This is the old Outlook / CRM integration, based on old COM technology and is well past its time.
 Microsoft has tried to kill it off before, but u-turned after a very vocal backlash.
 This time it looks like they mean it.

 The good news here is that there is a much better, modern, reliable and flexible alternative in the Outlook Web App.
 This is better in every way than its predecessor, with our favourite features being that it works on mobile and in the Outlook web client, plus it doesn’t cause Outlook to crash on a semi-regular basis.

-If you need help evaluating the impact of these changes and assistance when planning on how to handle them, contact Xpedition today.
+If you need help evaluating the impact of these changes and assistance when planning on how to handle them, contact Xpedition or your Account Manager.